atiqurhere/DHSNew/database/README.md

 -- Edit admin.sql with your email, then run it
 ```

+> [!NOTE]
+> The schema.sql file now includes all necessary tables and columns.
+If you previously ran an older version, you can safely drop all tables and run the new schema.sql, or manually add missing columns by comparing with the current schema.

 ### 3. Configure Storage

 1. Go to Supabase Dashboard → Storage